-- (a) the type, performance and handling characteristics of the helicopter and any conditions or limitations stated in the flight manual; - (b) the composition of the flight crew, their competence and experience; - (c) the physical characteristics of the heliport, and direction of approach; - (d) available the adequacy and performance of the available visual and non-visual ground aids; - (e) the equipment on the helicopter for the purpose of navigation and/ or control of the flight path during the approach to landing and the missed approach; - (f) the obstacles in the approach and missed approach areas and the obstacle clearance altitude/height for the instrument approach procedures; - (g) the means used to determine and report meteorological conditions; - (h) the obstacles in the climb-out areas and necessary clearance margins; - (i) the conditions prescribed in the operations specifications; and - (j) any minima that may be promulgated by the State of the Aerodrome. - 2.2.8.4 The operator of Thai registered helicopter shall classify instrument approach operations based on classified based on the designed lowest operating minima below which an approach operation shall only be continued with the required visual reference as follows: - (a) Type A: a minimum descent height or decision height at or above 75 m (250 ft); and - (b) Type B: a decision height below 75 m (250 ft).
-Type B instrument approach operations are categorized as: - 1) Category I (CAT I): a decision height not lower than 60 m (200 ft) and with either a visibility not less than 800m or a runway visual range not less than 550 m; - 2) Category II (CAT II): a decision height lower than 60 m (200 ft), but not lower than 30 m (100 ft) and a runway visual range not less than 300 m; - 3) Category III (CAT III): a decision height lower than 30 m (100 ft) or no decision height and a runway visual range less than 300 m or no runway visual range limitations
+- 2.2.8.5 The operator of Thai registered helicopter shall establish the heliport or landing location operating minima which will apply to any particular operation and shall take full account of - (a) the type, performance and handling characteristics of the helicopter and any conditions or limitations stated in the flight manual; - (b) the composition of the flight crew, their competence and experience; - (c) the physical characteristics of the heliport, and direction of approach;

+- (d) available the adequacy and performance of the available visual and non-visual ground aids; - (e) the equipment on the helicopter for the purpose of navigation and/ or control of the flight path during the approach to landing and the missed approach; - (f) the obstacles in the approach and missed approach areas and the obstacle clearance altitude/height for the instrument approach procedures; - (g) the means used to determine and report meteorological conditions; - (h) the obstacles in the climb-out areas and necessary clearance margins; - (i) the conditions prescribed in the operations specifications; and - (j) any minima that may be promulgated by the State of the Aerodrome. - 2.2.8.6 The operator of Thai registered helicopter shall classify instrument approach operations based on classified based on the designed lowest operating minima below which an approach operation shall only be continued with the required visual reference as follows: - (a) Type A: a minimum descent height or decision height at or above 75 m (250 ft); and - (b) Type B: a decision height below 75 m (250 ft).
+Type B instrument approach operations are categorized as: - 1) Category I (CAT I): a decision height not lower than 60 m (200 ft) and with either a visibility not less than 800m or a runway visual range not less than 550 m; - Category II (CAT II): a decision height lower than 60 m (200 ft), but not lower than 30 m (100 ft) and a runway visual range not less than 300 m; - 3) Category III (CAT III): a decision height lower than 30 m (100 ft) or no decision height and a runway visual range less than 300 m or no runway visual range limitations